 Renovations to Avoid

-- An in-ground swimming pool isn’t just costly to install; its upkeep adds to the monthly expenses.
-Also, families with young children often avoid properties with pools for safety reasons.
+- An in-ground swimming pool isn’t just costly to install; its maintenance costs also increase the home’s monthly expenses.
+On top of that, families with young children often avoid properties with pools because of safety concerns.

-- Garage conversions may work for homeowners with growing families, but many buyers don’t see the value.
-Here’s why: In addition to secure parking, they’re also looking forward to more storage space.
+- Garage conversions may work well for growing families, but many buyers don’t see the value in them.
+Here’s why: In addition to secure parking, they’re also looking for more storage space.

-If you’ve always dreamed of an in-ground swimming pool, don’t let this article stop you—but now you know what you can expect when it comes time to sell your home.
-The reality is that buyers’ needs and wants change with the times, so there are no guarantees when it comes to home renovations.
-And if you want to play it safe, you can consider smaller home improvement projects that can add big value, like an exterior paint job, new roof, or landscaping.
+The reality is that buyers’ needs and wants change with the times, so there are never any guarantees when it comes to home renovations.
+If you want to play it safe, consider smaller projects that can add value by improving curb appeal, like an exterior paint job, a new roof, or better landscaping.